wbzyl/nosql-tutorial/views/main.md

   - [Leaflet](http://leafletjs.com/) – JavaScript library for mobile-friendly interactive maps

+## 8.10.2013 – zaczynamy!

+* Bill Ruh,
+  [How the industrial internet will help you to stop worrying and love the data](http://gigaom.com/2013/10/02/how-the-industrial-internet-will-help-you-to-stop-worrying-and-love-the-data/) – zob. wykres, data collection and aggregation, extensibility and customizability

 ## Co to jest „NoSQL”?

 W 2009 roku Johan Oskarsson organizował konferencję